ahbnr/SessionTypeABS/evaluation/README.md

 Note, that you will need to delete the `cache` folder before you can rerun the failed experiment.

+There has also been one case, where the scripts could'nt read the output of perf since its output was formatted differently due to locale settings.

 ### Grading System